Antimicrobial Resistance – Genomes, Big Data and Emerging Technologies

 Additional funding opportunities

 Poster boards onsite will accommodate 118 cm high by 84 cm wide (A0-portrait) of printed material.
 Accepted abstracts will appear in the conference programme book; poster board numbers will be allocated at the conference.
 All those accepted for a poster presentation will be given the opportunity to upload a short video describing their work.

 Keynote lecture videos

-Keynote lecture by Ramanan Laxminarayan (Center For Disease Dynamics, Economics & Policy, USA/India) at Antimicrobial Resistance - Genomes, Big Data and Emerging Technologies.
+Keynote lecture by Ramanan Laxminarayan (The Center for Disease Dynamics, Economics & Policy (CDDEP), USA/India) at Antimicrobial Resistance 2018 meeting.

 Feedback from the previous conferences